 If you’re looking for a picture of a tea garden, you’re not alone.
 Tea gardens are a common sight in many countries.
 You can find them in San Francisco, Taiwan, Assam, and Shyamkhet.
 Here are some examples.
 Enjoy!
-Listed below are three groups of RGB images of different heights: “Group 1” contains 34 images of gardens at 30 m, “Group 2” contains 6 images taken at 60 m, and “Group 3” comprises one image from a 100 m-high tea garden.
+Listed below are three groups of RGB images of different heights: “Group 1” contains 34 images of gardens at 30 m, “Group 2” includes six pictures taken at 60 m, and “Group 3” comprises one shot from a 100 m-high tea garden.

 Taking the time to visit an Assam tea plantation is an unforgettable experience.
-This beautiful state has a rich history and is an ideal place to visit if you have the time.
-You can visit the tea gardens of Assam, which are located in the region of Tezpur.
+This beautiful state has a rich history and is an ideal place to see if you have the time.
+You can see the tea gardens of Assam, which are located in the region of Tezpur.
 Besides the beauty of the place, you can also experience the lifestyle of a tea planter during the Raj era.
-This is not possible in most places in India, so you need to make a special trip to this place.
+This is not possible in most places in India, so you need to make a memorable trip to this place.

-When visiting an Assam tea plantation, you should take time to read about the process and history of the industry.
+When visiting an Assam tea plantation, you should read about the industry’s process and history.
 Assam tea is harvested twice – in the first flush in late March and the second flush later.
-The second flush has a distinct flavor and is deemed superior to the first.
-Its leaves are dark green, glossy and relatively wide.
+The dual color has a distinct flavor and is deemed superior to the first.
+Its leaves are dark green, glossy, and relatively wide.
 In the spring, it produces white blossoms.
-During this time, the leaves are still young and are ready to harvest.
+During this time, the leaves are still young and ready to harvest.

-Assam tea is produced by the McLeod Russel India Limited, a tea company.
+McLeod Russel India Limited, a tea company, produces Assam tea.
 The company’s tea is well-known for its rapid infusion and well-balanced taste.
-The company’s method is called CTC, or cut, tear, curl.
-In the past, the company employed temporary workers but has since cut back its payroll.
+The company’s CTC method is cut, tear, and curl.
+The company employed temporary workers in the past but has since cut back its payroll.
 These workers are not provided with basic housing and medical facilities.

 The climate in Assam is ideal for growing tea.
 The state’s high rainfall during the monsoon season creates perfect growing conditions.
 The temperatures reach 36 degrees Celts during the day, and the tropical weather pattern creates greenhouse-like conditions.
-In addition, the state’s tea yields innumerable health benefits, and the tea industry contributes a great deal to the state’s economy.
+In addition, the state’s tea yields innumerable health benefits, and the tea industry contributes significantly to the state’s economy.

 Assam is famous worldwide for its tea gardens.
 The state is home to over 800 tea estates.
 You can explore their spectacular green blanketed grounds in Assam.
-You can also visit the famous Halmari Tea Estate, which has been in operation for more than a century.
-The estate is the second largest tea manufacturer in India, behind only China.
+You can also visit the famous Halmari Tea Estate, which has been operating for over a century.
+The estate is India’s second largest tea manufacturer, behind only China.
 In addition to its lush landscape, Assam also boasts some of the best teas in the world.

 A few days ago, a BJP leader in Assam complained to the Election Commission of India after the Congress used tea garden images in its campaign posters in the poll-bound state.
-He floated the tagline “Congress insults Assam” and shared screenshots of Taiwan tea plantations in his Facebook page.
-The Congress quickly denied the allegations and said the pictures are fake.
+He floated the tagline “Congress insults Assam” and shared screenshots of Taiwan tea plantations on his Facebook page.
+Congress quickly denied the allegations and said the pictures were fake.
 Meanwhile, the BJP is working to counter this.

 Lushan Tea Garden is located in the central tea region of Taiwan.
-It is Taiwan’s largest tea growing region and almost all of the villages there benefit from tea production.
-The three main varieties grown in the region are Jinxuan, Qingxin, and Yushan Oolong.
+It is Taiwan’s largest tea-growing region, and almost all of the villages there benefit from tea production.
+The three main varieties grown in the area are Jinxuan, Qingxin, and Yushan Oolong.
 You can visit a tea garden in Taiwan and taste its exquisite tea.
-Tea lovers will surely be inspired to visit Taiwan.
+Tea lovers will indeed be inspired to visit Taiwan.
 This country’s tea culture is so fascinating and rich that you’ll never want to leave the country.

-A visit to Taiwan’s tea gardens will bring you in contact with the country’s rich tea culture.
+A visit to Taiwan’s tea gardens will connect you with the country’s rich tea culture.
 In Taiwan, the tea industry has a rich history and a tradition that dates back hundreds of years.
-The country is renowned for its quality and is responsible for a significant portion of the world’s oolong teas.
+The government is renowned for its quality and is responsible for most of the world’s oolong teas.
 You can also stay overnight at one of Taiwan’s many tea plantations to experience its fascinating tea culture.

-In Pinglin, the prime tea growing area of Taiwan, Pinglin is located southeast of New Taipei.
-This region produces the famous Baozhong tea (sometimes known as Pouchong) that is rich in flavor and rich in body.
+Pinglin, the prime tea-growing area of Taiwan, Pinglin is located southeast of New Taipei.
+This region produces the famous Baozhong tea (sometimes known as Pouchong), which is rich in flavor and the body.
 This tea is lightly oxidized and contains flora notes.
-It is harvested in the spring, when the terraced tea plantations are lush and green.
-While you’re here, you’ll be able to enjoy free tea tastings and purchase products from local tea growers.
+It is harvested in the spring when the terraced tea plantations are lush and green.
+While you’re here, you’ll be able to enjoy complimentary tea tastings and purchase products from local tea growers.

-If you want to enjoy a cup of delicious tea, you’ll want to visit the Shyamkhet Tea Garden in the Himalayas.
+You’ll want to visit the Shyamkhet Tea Garden in the Himalayas to enjoy delicious tea.
 Located near a sacred temple, this tea garden produces a variety of organic, natural tea leaves.
-The tea produced here is delicious and healthy.
-You’ll find it in several varieties, including the infamous Chai.
+The tea made here is delicious and healthy.
+You’ll find it in several types, including the infamous Chai.
 The best time to go is between October and May.
-It’s cold here during the winter season, but the snowfall on the surrounding mountains helps lower the temperature.
-Heavy rains can also threaten landslides, making a visit during these months essential.
+It’s cold here during the winter, but the snowfall on the surrounding mountains helps lower the temperature.
+Heavy rains can also threaten landslides, making visiting during these months essential.

 If you’d like to see what the place looks like, you can use the Shyamkhet tea garden images.
 These images have been taken by professional photographers and tourists alike.
-Having a picture of this beautiful tea garden can make planning your trip easier.
-By browsing through these pictures, you’ll get an idea of what to expect when you visit, and how to best enjoy your time in the area.
+A picture of this beautiful tea garden can make planning your trip easier.
+By browsing through these pictures, you’ll know what to expect when you visit and how to enjoy your time in the area best.

 Golden Gate Park is home to the Japanese Tea Garden.
-This garden is the oldest public Japanese garden in the U.S., and many San Franciscans have taken time to visit it.
-The garden was originally built as an exhibit at the California Midwinter International Exposition in 1894, and it still retains many of the original features.
+This is the oldest public Japanese garden in the U.S., and many San Franciscans have visited it.
+The park was initially built as an exhibit at the California Midwinter International Exposition in 1894 and still retains many original features.
 The Moon Bridge, also known as the Drum Bridge, is located near the tea house, and the pond with its island is in front of the Tea House.
 The garden is best visited in early April.